PTA Legislative News

 - Past PTA General Meeting Info

-All Georgia voters should take the time to check their voter registration status.
-Voter rolls are regularly cleaned of inactive voters – this year that amounted to almost 600,000 names being purged from Georgia’s registration lists.
+- All Georgia voters should take the time to check their voter registration status.
 You can check your voter status, find your polling location, and see your ballot at the My Voter Page (MVP) here.

-For more information please contact your Legislative Chair, Susan Floyd, at http://susanfloydlaw.com/.
+For more information please contact your Legislative Chair, Susan Floyd, through her website at http://susanfloydlaw.com/.

 ACTIONS YOU CAN TAKE: